Sugar Futures Down on Concerns of Weak Demand

 Continue Reading Below

-Raw sugar for March delivery fell 1.3% to 14.00 cents a pound, on the ICE Futures U.S. exchange.
+Raw sugar for March delivery fell 1.1% to settle at 14.03 cents a pound, on the ICE Futures U.S. exchange.

 Sugar prices came under pressure since last week, when about 20,000 contracts of raw sugar were delivered against the expired October contract.
 COFCO International, a Chinese agribusiness company, was responsible for 70% of the delivery.
-COFCO made another big delivery against the July contract.
+That represented COFCO's second large delivery in recent months.

-The fact that an Asia-based company, which sits in a region where the world's largest sugar consumers are, has been repeatedly sending sugar to the commodity exchange has raised questions among some traders how strong the demand is in Asia, says Nick Gentile, a managing partner at Nickjen Capital.
+The fact that an Asia-based company, which sits in a region where the world's largest sugar consumers are, has been repeatedly sending sugar to the commodity exchange has raised questions among some traders about how strong the demand is in Asia, said Nick Gentile, a managing partner at Nickjen Capital.

 After sugar prices stayed low for a prolonged period of time, many companies in the industry are expected to report poor earnings or even losses in their sugar divisions.

-Mr. Gentile estimated that the margins in sugar are around 2%-3%, so "the room for error is marginal."
+Mr. Gentile estimated that the margins in sugar are around 2% to 3%, so "the room for error is marginal."

 Continue Reading Below